mdn/content/files/en-us/web/css/color_value/hsl/index.md

 - Sets the `H` channel value for the output color to those of the origin color `hsl()` equivalent's `H` channel value — `0`.
 - Sets the output color's `S` and `L` channel values to new values not based on the origin color: `30%` and `60%`, respectively.
 The output `hsl()` color is `hsl(0 30% 60%)`.

-The final output color is the equivalent color in the sRGB color space — `color(srgb 0.72 0.48 0.48)`.
+The final output color is the equivalent of `hsl(0 30% 60%)` in the sRGB color space — `color(srgb 0.72 0.48 0.48)`.

 > **Note:** As mentioned above, if the output color is using a different color model to the origin color, the origin color is converted to the same model as the output color in the background so that it can be represented in a way that is compatible (i.e. using the same channels).

 In the examples we've seen so far in this section, the alpha channels have not been explicitly specified, for either the origin or output colors.
 When the output color alpha channel is not specified, it defaults to the same value as the origin color alpha channel.
 When the origin color alpha channel is not specified (and it is not a relative color), it defaults to `1`.
-Therefore, the origin and output channel values are `1` for the above examples.
+Therefore, the origin and output alpha channel values are `1` for the above examples.

 Let's look at some examples that specify origin and output alpha channel values.
 The first one specifies the output alpha channel value as being the same as the origin alpha channel value, whereas the second one specifies a different output alpha channel value, unrelated to the origin alpha channel value.